 Learn more about COVID-19 treatments here, including how to use telehealth options to receive COVID-19 treatments quickly, at no cost.

-More than two years into the COVID-19 pandemic, there are now several effective treatments for the disease.
-Two of those treatments are Paxlovid and Molnupiravir, antiviral pills for non-hospitalized patients.
+There are several effective treatments for COVID-19.
+Two of those treatments are Paxlovid and Lagevrio (molnupiravir), antiviral pills for non-hospitalized patients.
 They are available by prescription to people infected with the COVID-19 virus who have conditions that put them at risk for severe illness.